-NMSU Rule 3.05 Alcohol at NMSU Including Sanctioned Events (also addresses illegal drugs)

-This rule specifies when and where alcohol is allowed, and what events may involve the serving or consumption of alcohol.
+NMSU Rule 3.05 Alcohol at NMSU Including Sanctioned Events (also addresses illegal drugs) This rule specifies when and where alcohol is allowed, and what events may involve the serving or consumption of alcohol.
 Alcohol is only allowed if its possession and use are consistent with local, state, and federal laws, and only if it does not interfere with the academic atmosphere of the university.
 Sales of alcohol are prohibited unless specifically approved by the university and conducted in accordance with state law, to include requirements for a dispenser license.
 DACC explicitly prohibits the unlawful use, possession, sale, or distribution of alcohol, controlled substances (drugs), or drug paraphernalia by all students and employees.
 Violations of applicable local, state, or federal laws is considered a violation of the institution's policies.
 Underage possession or consumption of alcohol is also specifically prohibited.
 Students who violate the rules and procedures are referred for violation of the Student Code of Conduct, and frequently also face criminal charges (see arrests and disciplinary referrals later in this report).
 These also link to the Student Social Code of Conduct Part II, Section 5.a (Alcohol Use), Section 5.b (drugs), Section 5.c (prescription medications), and Section 5.h (Violations of Law).
 Employees found in violation are also subject to criminal charges, as well as being referred for human resources action.
-The full Rule can be found in the Administrative Rules and Procedures at http://manual.nmsu.edu/policies-and-procedures/.
+The full Rule can be found in the Administrative Rules and Procedures at https://manual.nmsu.edu/policies-andprocedures/.
 (See also Drugs and Alcohol in Section 3, below)

-Abuse Programs required under the Drug-Free Schools and Communities Act (DFSCA)
+Abuse Programs required under the Drug-Free Schools and Communities Act (DFSCA) (see also, Section IV - Crime Statistics, Drug Free Schools and Communities Act)

-Students with a concern about their level of abuse can see professional staff to objectively assess the impact that their use has on their lives.
+NMSU offers DACC students who are concerned about their level of abuse can see professional staff to objectively assess the impact that their use has on their lives.
 This assessment is accomplished using inventories, online tools such as e-Chug, and/or through the clinical interview.
 Motivational interviewing is utilized when working with students who are not ready to address or change their use of substances.
 One specific strategy for assessment and intervention is the BASICS (Brief Alcohol Screening in College Students) program.
 This two-session intervention accepts referrals from Student Judicial Services, Housing and Residential Life, Student Health Center, and Counseling Center.